omarhoblos/swiss-on-fhir/README.md

 * Redirect URL: `http://yourlocalip:4200/index.html`
 * Scopes: scopes from the environment file

+If you're using the [`launch`](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#launch-app-ehr-launch) parameter for your workflow, you can enable

 Note that scopes can be modified to be whatever fits your test - just ensure that they're the same in the application, and in your client definition.
 Additionally, if you require Refresh tokens, you'll need to enabled Refresh Token flow in your Client Definition.

 > If you're serving the compiled version of this application, ensure that the program you're using to serve the app (eg: nginx) is serving the `dist` folder.
 It can run on any port, the ports just have to be reflected in the redirect URL